As an Amazon Associate I earn from qualifying purchases.

 Blueberry Pie Ingredients

-½ cup apple sauce – Make sure this is unsweetened or your pie may end up being too sweet.
+Apple sauce – Make sure this is unsweetened, or your pie may end up being too sweet.
 Plus, a bunch of processed, refined sugar is never a good idea.
 Even in apple sauce.

-2 tbsp. arrowroot power – tapioca starch or cornstarch work too.
+Arrowroot powder – tapioca starch or cornstarch works too.
 This is used to thicken the filling into more of a pie-like “jelly” that most folks are used to.
-Don’t skip this or your pie will be too watery.
+Don’t skip this, or your pie will be too watery.

-½ cup honey – You can use maple syrup as well, but the finished pie won’t be as sweet.
+Honey – You can use maple syrup as well, but the finished pie won’t be as sweet.
 Maple syrup has a milder sweetness than honey.
-But don’t add more or your pie will be too watery.
+But don’t add more, or your pie will be too watery.
 You can always add a little stevia to enhance the sweetness if that’s a concern and you don’t want to use honey.

 How To Make Blueberry Pie From Scratch